AYCEdemo/emptyx16/src/emptyx16.md

 All of the 4 flags get set even if their respective interrupts are disabled.
 Writing a bit 1 to one of the bits 0-2 will clear that interrupt status.

+### 9F28h - SCANLINE_L - Current Line Number (lower 8 bits) (R)
-### 9F28h - IRQLINE_L - Interrupt Line Compare (lower 8 bits) (R/W)
+### 9F28h - IRQLINE_L - Interrupt Line Compare (lower 8 bits) (W)

-Specifies the *display* line number to generate IRQ at.
-It is neither scaled with the DC_VSCALE register nor offset with the DC_VSTART register.
-In interlaced mode, bit 0 is ignored and will generate IRQ in both two frames even if that line is skipped in either field of the display.
+When read, returns the current *display* line number.
+When write, Specifies the *display* line number to generate IRQ at.
+This number is neither scaled with the DC_VSCALE register nor offset with the DC_VSTART register.
+In interlaced mode, bit 0 is fixed to the current odd/even field value when read and is ignored when write - it will generate IRQ in both two frames even if that line is skipped in either field of the display.
 Line comparison is only done on drawing lines which means a value higher than 479 will never generate Line IRQs.
+Also for lines 512-525 (during VBlank), this is always read 511.

+CAUTION: Since VERA renders to a line buffer first then read it out to the screen in the next line, changes made to layer settings and VRAM will not be visible until the next line.
+This does not apply to display composer settings and palette data as they will take effect immediately.
+Keep this in mind when doing raster effects.

 ## X16 VERA Audio FIFO